rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    The simplest way to install node is to use brew:

    <pre><strong>
-   brew install node
+   brew install node -g
    </strong></pre>

-   Notice the folder:
+   Notice the folder (which may have a different version number):

    <pre>
    ~/Library/Caches/Homebrew/node-6.2.1.el_capitan.bottle.tar.gz